-"Really want to continue staying here at the center, it feels so good...we were afraid that something bad would happen to us...but now we feel safe."
+"Really want to continue staying here at the center, it feels so good...we were afraid that something bad would happen to us...but now we feel safe." them.
+She said that they were not there to attend school but to do chores and help her find money!

 After doing the Aunty's bidding for a while and being denied education, the girls decided they needed to run away.
 They did not know the area well, but one day when they went to fetch water they purposely got lost in the crowds of people.
 They did not know where they had ended up and it began to get late and grow dark.
 A man found them wandering the streets and after asking them questions about how they ended up in Freetown, he took them to a nearby police station.
 The police quickly contacted WHI and a preliminary assessment was made.
 Binta and Dawa were admitted to the Recovery Centre to recover and have access to trauma counseling.
 The survivors' parents were found and are now in contact with them.
 The Aunty was also found and promptly arrested.
 The girls said they "really want to continue staying here at the center, it feels so good...we were afraid that something bad would happen to us...but now we feel safe."
 Name is fabricated to protect the identity of the survivors.

 Note: For protection purposes, all images featured here are unrelated to the survivors whose stories were shared in this article.
+RELATED PROJECT:

 Recovery Centre

-- Goal: to provide holistic care to survivors of human trafficking - SDGs:
+- Goal: to provide holistic care to survivors of human trafficking

+- SDGs:

-s hard as it is to imagine healthcare facilities operating without clean water in this century, it is even harder to imagine a hospital functioning without any form of power.
+social VENTURES The Sustainability of Hope s hard as it is to imagine healthcare facilities operating without clean water in this century, it is even harder to imagine a hospital functioning without any form of power.
 In fact, it is nearly impossible.
-Unfortunately, since mid-October of 2021, news reports have begun surfacing that reveal this is exactly the situation facing Haitians today: hospitals across the island mainland are facing shutdowns over fuel shortages as a result of spiraling gang activity.
+Unfortunately, since mid-October of 2021, news reports have begun surfacing that surfacing that reveal this is exactly the situation facing Haitians today: hospitals across the island mainland are facing shutdown over fuel shortages as a result of spiraling gang activity.
 The Le Nouvelliste in Haiti was the first to report that more than "40 hospitals may be forced to close due to the dire fuel shortage affecting the country."
 Some of these hospitals are among the few that were able to provide any COVID-19 care, too, according to the Haitian Times.

-On "the forgotten" Haitian island of La Gonâve, however, the La Gonâve Wesleyen Hospital has been operating steadily through this crisis - and was even able to deploy two medical teams and resources to the Haitian mainland to provide lifesaving care for survivors of the terrible August 14, 2021 earthquake, while still continuing operations as usual.
+On "the forgotten" Haitian island of La Gonâve, however, the La Gonâve Wesleyen Hospital has been operating steadily through this crisis-and was even able to deploy two medical teams and resources to the Haitian mainland to provide life-saving care for survivors of the terrible August 14, 2021 earthquake, while still continuing operations as usual.